PlatONnetwork/docs/docs/PlatON经济方案.md

   Each additional issuance cycle is fixed at 80% (equivalent to 2% of the previous year's total issuance) transferred to the reward pool.
 Additional issues are the main source of incentive funds.

-- PlatON Foundation subsidy
+- LatticeX Foundation subsidy

   In the first 10 years (additional period), in order to encourage and attract more nodes to join, the fund is subsidized to the reward pool by means of lock-up issuance, thereby increasing the profitability of the node in the first 10 years (additional period).

-- PlatON Foundation validator revenue
+- LatticeX Foundation validator revenue

-  In order to maintain the stable operation of the main network, the PlatON Foundation sponsored the pledge and maintained 7 validator nodes.
-The proceeds from the validator node sponsored by the PlatON Foundation will all enter the reward pool as an incentive fund for community validator nodes.
+  In order to maintain the stable operation of the main network, the LatticeX Foundation sponsored the pledge and maintained 7 validator nodes.
+The proceeds from the validator node sponsored by the LatticeX Foundation will all enter the reward pool as an incentive fund for community validator nodes.

 - Slash cuts fines